adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 Microsoft at it word that there are no back doors (insert laughter) or security vulnerabilities (laughing even harder).

+- **Open-source Operating systems**

-**Open-source operating** systems like Linux do not have nearly as many user as Window but they are much more secure.
+Open-source operating systems like Linux do not have nearly as many user as Window but they are much more secure.
 The source code is freely available for everyone to see.
 This means that independent security audits can be performed to make sure there are no major vulnerabilities